xeryon456/static_content/README.md

 ## Doctrine entities
-to generate static pages for doctrine entities with for example a slug attribute, you have to name your url like this:
+to generate static pages for doctrine entities with for example a slug attribute, you have to set parameter name like this:
-    /myentity/{myentity_slug}
+    {myentity_slug}